pureza/happynews/README.md

 ...
 ```

-With regards to the client, you can either configure an NNTP client or just
+As to the client, you can either configure an NNTP client or just use *telnet*:
-use *telnet*:

 ```bash
 $ telnet localhost 1119